-A wholesome meal prepared using beaten rice and split green gram.
+A wholesome meal prepared using beaten rice, lentils, and vegetables.

 Time Required: 25 Minutes